bjfar/jmctf/shapes_readme.md

 match those of 'distribution', then broadcasting is simple: any dimensions of size 1 get broadcast, and any incompatible dimensions cause an error.

-The difficulty is when batch_shape and event_shape don't match.
+The difficulty is when batch_shape and event_shape don't match between the sample and the distribution.
 Then what happens is the following:
   1. sample.shape is compared to (batch_shape,event_shape).
 Let len(batch_shape,event_shape)=n.
      If sample.shape has fewer dimensions, pad them on the left with singleton dimensions.
   2. Broadcast the n right-most dimensions of sample against (batch_shape,event_shape).
 The remaining